Skip to content

 Not Recommended For

-High-volume operators above $10M/month.
+• High-volume operators above $10M/month.
 Operators above $10M monthly.
 Percentage-based pricing stops making sense at that scale.
 Going direct with local acquirers in Brazil or running Nuvei for orchestrated LATAM acquiring will cost less.
-Solidgate is another option with interchange-plus pricing for the region.
+PayRetailers is another option here, processing the region through direct local acquiring at 1.5-3% without the wallet layer.

-Pricing transparency requirements.
+• Pricing transparency requirements.
 Companies where procurement needs a published rate card before signing anything.
 AstroPay doesn't put pricing anywhere public.
 Every deal goes through sales.
-If that is a blocker, Solidgate and NOWPayments both show rates on their websites.
+If that is a blocker, NOWPayments shows its rates on its website.

 Geographic Coverage